 Stimulis reserves the right to change the GTCs.
 The valid version of the GTCs at the time of placing the order shall apply.
 It may not be amended unilaterally for the relevant order.

-Offers are made to customers who are either natural persons or legal entities domiciled in Switzerland or Liechtenstein.
-Deliveries may be made only to addresses in Switzerland or Liechtenstein.
+Offers are made to customers who are either natural persons or legal entities domiciled in Switzerland, Liechtenstein, Europe and rest of the World.
+Deliveries are Worldwide.

-Prices are displayed in Swiss francs.
+Prices are displayed in Swiss francs (CHF).
 Value-added tax (VAT) is not applicable to us.
 Where applicable, prices also include the advanced recycling fee (ARF).